mguiney/389ds-python-scripts/README.md

   - General Purpose: to migrate the contents of an existing 389 directory to a new ds. prompts user for details of this server
   - Features/Commits (with completion dates)
     -  8/3/16: Initial commit.
 Still very quirky, doesn't have full functionality

-  -  Planned Features
-    - A test to confirm that there is an ldap server running on a remote machine specified by the user, and exit the process if   there is not.
+    -  8/5/16: now checks to see if 389-ds is running to a server specified by the user, and rebuilds the tree on that ds if the    service is, in fact, running.

-    - The ability to populate the new directory tree remotely using credentials provided by a user
+  -  Planned Features:
-    - Basically, I want this taking nearly all user input from the command line.
+    - I want this taking nearly all user input from the command line.
 This includes:
       - a "-s" flag that indicates the domain name of the new server
       - a "-u" flag that indicates the dn of the admin user that the script will be ldapadd-ing as
       - a "-p" flag that passes in the password needed to authenticate as the admin user listed above